Sacred tradition: Lutheran Churches

-Lutheranism and Reformed Christianity
+Reformed Christianity

-The Lutheran and Reformed traditions of Christianity claim that the Bible alone is the source for Christian doctrine.
-This position does not deny that Jesus or the apostles preached in person, that their stories and teachings were transmitted orally during the early Christian era, or that truth exists outside of the Bible.
+The Reformed tradition (Continental Reformed, Presbyterian, Reformed Anglican and Congregationalist denominations) teach that the Bible alone is the source for Christian doctrine.
 For sola scriptura Christians today, however, these teachings are preserved in the Bible as the only inspired medium.
 Since in the opinion of sola scriptura Christians, other forms of tradition do not exist in a fixed form that remains constant in its transmission from one generation to the next and cannot be referenced or cited in its pure form, there is no way to verify which parts of the "tradition" are authentic and which are not.

 Anglicanism and Methodism

 Prima scriptura is upheld by the Anglican and Methodist traditions of Christianity, which suggest that scripture is the primary source for Christian doctrine, but that "tradition, experience, and reason" can nurture the Christian religion as long as they are in harmony with the Bible.

-The Anglican Church does accept apostolic tradition, which can be found in the writings of the early Church Fathers, the decrees of the seven Ecumenical Councils, the Creeds, and the liturgical worship of the Church.
+The Anglican Church does to some extent accept Apostolic tradition, which can be found in the writings of the early Church Fathers, the decrees of the seven Ecumenical Councils, the Creeds, and the liturgical worship of the church.